fhumbertodf/dicionario/Textos1.md

 Jennifer is happy being a firefighter.
 Jennifer is happy being a wife.
 Jennifer is happy being a mother.*

+What is Jennifer's job?
+What does she want her muscles to be?
+What is her husband's job?
+How many daughters does she have?
+Who are proud of Jennifer?

 ## 008 - Mark's Big Game.